gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 + }
 ```

-When you run these three lines of code, the console will show you the following
+When you run these three lines of code (or compile a .Rmd file that contains this), the console will show you the following
 output:

 ```r